 Geophysical Networks

 The BSL operates a variety of seismic sensors and other geophysical instrumentation in a range of different types of installations.
-Broadband stations have high dynamic range and are used for earthquake early warning.
+Broadband stong motion stations have high dynamic range and are used for earthquake early warning.
 Broadband seismometers are often collocated with strong-motion accelerometers in installations at or near the earth's surface.
-In our borehole stations, seismic sensors, mostly geophones and/or high-gain accelerometers are deployed in boreholes below the earth's surface to reduce noise.
-We also operate a network of permanent, continuously telemetered high-resolution GPS stations.
-At many of our sites, other geophysical sensors are monitored to improve our understanding of the earth.
+In our geophone stations, seismic sensors are deployed in boreholes below the earth's surface to reduce noise.
+We also operate a network of permanent, continuously telemetered high-resolution GNSS stations.
+At many of our sites, strong motion only geophysical sensors are monitored to improve our understanding of the earth.
 Closed stations are no longer recording data.

 Go to Networks Map for Mobile